 Teacup and Micromini puppies

 There is no such thing as a teacup or micromini puppy.
 These are terms coined by greedy breeders looking for a way to market small puppies.
 I do not breed to get tiny puppies, but do have them occasionally.
 This does not make them anything other than a tiny Biewer Terrier.
-The price for these tinies is a bit more than the regular sized puppies, but not grossly inflated.
+The price for these tinies can be a bit more than the regular sized puppies, but not grossly inflated.
 They do tend to take a bit more of my time to insure they are growing, eating and developing correctly.

 No breeder can guarantee that your puppy will be a certain size.
 If they do, they are lying to you.
-We can ESTIMATE adult size, based on parents’ size and the puppy’s growth pattern.
+We can ESTIMATE adult size, based on parents’ sizes and the puppy’s growth pattern.

 Facts and Myths about Biewer Terriers